Gamberetti's Italian Restaurant

 Misto Mare Alfredo

-Shrimp, pesce, mussels and lobster in a parmesan cream sauce on fettuccine.
+Shrimp, pesce, clams and lobster in a parmesan cream sauce on bucatini.

 Desserts